Hit by a Car? Pedestrian Right-of-Way Law in TexasJuly 16, 2019

 · Attempting to cross the street outside of a crosswalk

-· Suddenly departing from a curb or sidewalk and a vehicle is too close to come to a full stop.
+· Suddenly departing from a curb or sidewalk when the vehicle is too close by to come to a full stop.

 What to Do If You’ve Been Hurt in a Pedestrian Accident